aritraroy/Flashbar/README.md

 ### Icon
 ![](/raw/icon.png)

-You can show an icon on the left side of the view using `showIcon()` which will show a default icon.
+You can show an icon on the left side of the view using `showIcon()` which will show the default icon.

 ```kotlin
 Flashbar.Builder(this)